EnderBaggins/Aperture_plotting/README.md

 #### External Use:
 - `del_plot(name)`: Deletes a plot from the figure.
 - `move_plot(name, pos)`: Moves a plot to a new position in the figure.
-- `rescale_figure(target_size)`: Rescales the figure to the target size, maintaining the aspect ratio.
 - `set_size(xsize, ysize)`: Sets the size of the figure by calling `fig.set_size_inches`.
 Will also be called every time `make_fig` is called, defaulted to doing nothing.

 #### Internal Use (probably should not be used directly):